ralphje/signify/docs/index.rst

 Signify documentation
 =====================
 Signify, a portmanteau of *signature* and *verify*, is a Python module that computes and validates signatures.
-At this point it is mostly a library that verifies PE Authenticode-signed binaries.
+At this point it is mostly a library that verifies Authenticode-signed binaries.

 This module is a forked from Google's ``verify_sigs`` module, updated to fit modern Python standards and be compatible with Python 3.
 It is **not** a drop-in